tytydraco/yessleep/out/The_Voice.md

 It was that same night in the hospital that I heard the voice again.
 The son of a bitch was behind the cubicle curtain.
 I could even see the fucker's silhouette.
 "Billyyyyyy."
 Its faint and raspy tone came through clearer than ever.
 "Time to extract your soul, Billyyyyy."
 Unfortunately, it walked away before I could pull back the curtain.

 When I was back at home a few nights later, I heard the bastard again.
 "Billyyyyy.
 I'm getting closer to opening this door, you know.
 I can't wait to rip you limb from limb.
 Billyyyyyyyyyy" It was really going hard this time, but I didn't care anymore.

 I gently peeled the covers, snatched a screwdriver I kept under the mattress and tiptoed across my bedroom floorboards.
 In one fell swoop, I snapped the light switch, retracted my arm and swung the door open, full-force.

 I jab, jab, jabbed into the space beyond, but couldn't see anything as my eyes were still adjusting to the light.
 I knew I'd hit something though, because I'd felt it in a big way.
 Heard it - too.

 Finally, I was face-to-face with the creature that had tormented me my entire life.

 My mother was knelt down, her forehead impaled by the screwdriver I had flailed moments ago.
 Her motionless eyes, through streams of blood like thick syrup, stared back with cold malevolence.

 It was then I realised what Tom was trying to tell me.
+What I had suspected myself in flashing moments but dared never admit.

 I wasn't sick.
 My mother was.